timbru31/SilkSpawners/README.md

 Once enabled, crafting spawners for individual creatures can be disabled by setting *enableCraftingSpawner* to false in the *creatures* section below (if omitted, will default to true, but both config options must be enabled for spawners to be craftable).

+*useSpout* (true) - Set to false to not use Spout features even if Spout plugin is present.
+If Spout is not detected, this option has no effect.

+*notifyOnClick* (true) - Whether to notify a player the spawner type when clicking a spawner in inventory.

+*notifyOnHold* (true) - Whether to notify a player the spawner type when holding a spawner.

 *spawnersUnstackable* (false) - Prevent spawners from stacking, by setting max stack size to 1.
 Useful on CraftBukkit++ to prevent spawners from stacking when dropped as items.
 Not needed on vanilla CraftBukkit builds.